-American Vacuum provides a variety of industrial vacuum cleaners that meet environmental and workplace hazard regulations.
+American Vacuum provides a variety of OSHA-compliant silica vacuums that meet environmental and workplace hazard regulations.
 Our central vacuum systems are in compliance with OSHA’S silica dust standards for the removal of silica dust and concrete.

 What is the New OSHA Silica Rule?